When Your Partner Refuses Couples Therapy

 You want to start couples therapy, but your partner will not agree to it.
 Perhaps you haven’t mentioned it yet, but you just know they won’t go for it.
 Maybe it’s an educated guess based on past experiences.

 Regardless, I’ve seen this many times over as a couples therapist—people reaching out wanting to work with me but struggling to get their partner to agree to couples therapy.
 But you want to start the work.
 You’re ready to make a change.
+And it can feel lonely to care deeply about the relationship and feel like you’re the only one pushing for something different.
+So, what now?

 Why Won’t My Partner Go To Couples Therapy?

-• It feels too vulnerable
+It feels too emotionally vulnerable

-• They have preconceived notions about what therapy will be like
+They have preconceived notions about what therapy will be like

-• They’re ok with the relationship situation
+They’re ok with the relationship situation

-• There are cultural factors that make therapy taboo
+There are cultural factors that make therapy taboo

 Often, underneath resistance is fear.
 Fear of being exposed, fear of failing, or fear that therapy will confirm something they’re not ready to face.